Tutta colpa mia (song)

-"Tutta colpa mia" is a song by Italian singer Elodie.
+"Tutta colpa mia" is a song recorded by Italian singer Elodie.
+It was released by Universal Music on 8 February 2017 as the lead single from her second studio album Tutta colpa mia.

 It was written by Emma Marrone, Oscar Angiuli, Francesco Cianciola, Giovanni Pollex, and produced by Marrone and Luca Mattioni.

-It was released by Universal Music on 8 February 2017 as the first single from Elodie's second album Tutta colpa mia.
-The song was the artist's entry for the Sanremo Music Festival 2017, the 67th edition of Italy's musical festival which doubled also as a selection of the act for the Eurovision Song Contest.
+The song served as the artist's entry for the Sanremo Music Festival 2017, the 67th edition of Italy's musical festival which doubled also as a selection of the act for the Eurovision Song Contest.

 Music video

 The music video for the song, directed by Gaetano Morbioli, was released on YouTube on 10 February 2017.